As of April 12, 2016, we are seeking representation with this synopsis.

 By 1861, Nemo is planning an escape with powerful allies in the prison black market.
 Unknown at the time, his father (wealthy shipping magnate PRATAP DAKKAR) has sailed from Ceylon to rescue him in the lavishly refurbished corporate flagship, S.S.
 KORU: a former military ironclad converted for heavy cargo.
 Upon arrival at Rorapandi, Pratap is delayed by red tape and Nemo unknowingly steals his father's rescue ship.
 Twenty-four fugitives and three merchant seamen survive a cyclone at sea and take refuge on a volcanic island (VULCANIA), only to be trapped in the inner lagoon when an earthquake collapses the entrance.

 Survival becomes paramount.
 Using materials found aboard ship and in cargo, the crew fabricates diving suits of Nemo's design to hunt and farm the lagoon.
-When they discover an underwater tunnel leading to the sea, a plan is born: build a submarine from the Koru's iron hull, power it with Vulcanium, and escape.
+When they discover an underwater tunnel leading to the sea, a plan is born: build a submarine from the Koru's iron hull, power it electrically with Nemo's revolutionary power source (now named "Vulcanium") and escape.

 Produced in five years of difficult and dangerous labor, the submarine NAUTILUS begins a voyage of discovery, but chance sightings soon have the newspapers filled with wild stories about sea monsters.
 Captain Nemo discreetly returns to Ceylon, only to learn that hated nation has murdered his parents, destroyed their home, and still pursues him.